saisravan909/AuditFlow/README.md

 This project is licensed under the **Apache License 2.0** - see the [LICENSE](https://github.com/saisravan909/AuditFlow/blob/main/LICENSE) file for details.

 ## Project Leadership
-AuditFlow is an initiative born from the intersection of rigorous mathematics and scalable cloud engineering.
+AuditFlow is an initiative born from the intersection of rigorous mathematics and

-* **Sai Sravan Cherukuri** – Visionary & Lead Architect
-* **Sai Saketh Cherukuri** – Lead Architect
-    * *M.S. in Mathematics and Computer Science*
-    * Specializing in the algorithmic verification of security controls and formal compliance mapping.

 <p align="center">
   Built with passion for the Open Source Community.